 For example, substance abuse counselors must be able to recommend and review treatment goals, in addition to understanding how to help clients to identify situations and environments that might be stressful and thus have a negative impact on their recovery.
 Substance abuse counselors must also be effective at educating clients’ families about addiction disorders and help them to develop strategies to cope with their loved one’s addiction.

 If you have a desire to work in a field that allows you to provide support for individuals who suffer from alcohol dependency and substance abuse, you are likely to find that an advanced degree can help you toward that goal.
-Learn more about how completing an online Master of Arts in Mental Health Counseling degree and the Clinical Mental Health track from Wake Forest University can help you drive positive change in your clients’ lives.
+Learn more about how completing an online Master of Arts in Counseling – Clinical Mental Health Counseling track from Wake Forest University can help you drive positive change in your clients’ lives.